dhall-lang/dhall-lang/standard/README.md

 Dhall uses a shift function internally to avoid variable capture in the implementation of De Bruijn indices.

-You can find the semantics of thie shift function in the following separate document:
+You can find the semantics of this shift function in the following separate document:

 * [Shift](./shift.md)